-The multisite Comm-C protocol is used to coordinate the activities of multiple sensors so that only one sensor at a time is "reserved" for uplink ELM activity.
+The multisite uplink ELM protocol is used to coordinate the activities of multiple sensors so that only one sensor at a time is "reserved" for uplink ELM activity.
 Before beginning an uplink ELM, a sensor uses the multisite protocol to obtain a reservation by transmitting a surveillance or Comm-A interrogation with:

-'''

-DI code = 1 (Multisite SD)

-MES code = 1 (Comm-C Reservation)

-RSS code = 2 (Report Comm-C reservation status in UM)

-IIS code = the sensor site address
+DI code = 1 (Multisite SD) MES code = 1 (Uplink ELM reservation) RSS code = 2 (Report uplink ELM reservation status in UM) IIS code = the sensor site address

-'''

-The transponder reply to this interrogation includes the site address (in IIS subfield of the UM field) of the sensor currently reserved for Comm-C activity.
+The transponder reply to this interrogation includes the site address (in IIS subfield of the UM field) of the sensor currently reserved for uplink ELM activity.
 A sensor seeing its own site address as the reserved site will proceed with the uplink ELM.
 If a different site is designated as the reserved site, uplink ELM activity is not initiated this scan and a reservation request may be attempted again on the following scan.